JunweiLiang/DualAttentionNetwork/README.md

 # Dual attention network

-This repository contains the code and models for this CVPR 2017 paper (image-to-text and text-to-image task):
+This repository contains the code (using Tensorflow) and models for this CVPR 2017 paper (image-to-text and text-to-image task):

 	Hyeonseob Nam, Jung-Woo Ha, and Jeonghee Kim.
 	"Dual attention networks for multimodal reasoning and matching."